ardhi/ardhi/PROJECTS.md

 I designed and created Pointrek, one of Indonesia's largest vessel tracking systems, supporting live tracking for over 1,000 ships.

-This solution was built on a globally resilient architecture featuring live data synchronization across three major data center regions: Jakarta, Singapore, London and San Francisco
+The system's client base spans major entities, including large private corporations (notably in the Oil and Gas industry) and key government agencies such as Department of Fishery and Department of Marine Transportation.

+Pointrek's reliability and innovation earned external validation: we were entrusted by USAID to carry out their fishery project in Eastern Indonesia and achieved recognition as a Certified Application Partner (CAP) by Inmarsat.

-We also pioneered a two-way communication system utilizing existing satellite terminals.
+Pointrek also pioneered a two-way communication system utilizing existing satellite terminals.
 This system allowed clients to seamlessly route messages between the web interface, email, SMS, and a custom application embedded in our proprietary on-board device, the PAPS.
-This capability successfully extended beyond simple chat functionality, enabling advanced features like fish catch reporting and weather report submissions
+This capability successfully extended beyond simple chat functionality, enabling advanced features like fish catch reporting and weather report submissions.

 ```
 Year: 2005 - 2016